Pengeace/PythonTutorial/README.md

 # Python Tutorial
-This tutorial covers basic topics in Python, trying to explan each one in detail.
+This tutorial covers basic topics in Python, trying to explain each one in detail.

 ## Contents